gnosischain/documentation/docs/specs/bridges/eth-gc/gen-xgen-bridge-extension/transfer-gen-between-the-eth-mainnet-and-the-xdai-chain.md

 description: Instructions on relaying DAOstack tokens through the GEN-xGEN bridge extension
 ---

-# Transfer GEN between the ETH Mainnet and the xDai Chain
+# Transfer GEN between the ETH Mainnet and the Gnosis Chain

 :::warning
 This manual is not intended as an official protocol to transfer GEN tokens through the AMB extension.
 The actions described below provide an idea about how to automate operations involving the Arbitrary Message Bridge, and demonstrate the transfer process.